Champii/Nodulator/README.md

   - Fixed validation fails
   - Added _CreateUnwrapped
   - Added a instance.Watch() call, to make the instance to auto-update when part of it change
+  - Schema 'strict' or 'free'
   - When in Association, if the localKey doesnt exists, it is created on the fly
   - Better HasOne, HasMany and BelongsTo.
   - HasOneThrough, HasManyThrough
   - HasAndBelongsToMany
   - Resources can override global db config to put different models on different db systems
+  - Resource instance can be created on different db than default
+  - Added Cache over Redis
+  - Added @Hydrate() function to populate properties and associations from cache
+  - Added configuration for cache
+  - Better configuration for db

 21/07/15: v0.0.19
   - Added `SingleRoute` object, for manipulating Singleton `Resource`